JoseLyraJunior/PySpatiaLiteTest/README.md

 # SpatiaLite test on Python

 This example loads SpatiaLite extension and intializes spatially enabled SQLite database at the given location.
+Then as a test, creates 100 thousand points, linestrings and polygons.

 Uses SQLite that comes with python 3.
 Loads SpatiaLite dll as typical SQLite 3 extension.